jgcaffari1/CremonaDiagram/README.md

 # Maxwell-Cremona Diagram Visualizer
  A simple program for creating a zero gravity Cremona Diagram.
-This graph implementation also contains some basic graph algorithms.

  Download the package and click on the .jar file to run the program.
 If you have a suggestion on another algorithm to visualize, let me know.